elenderg/PAL-1000/instruções de compilação.md

 `If the field is nil, exit.`
-`If the field's redefinition target name is blank, repeat.` `Find another field given the field's redefinition target name and the type's fields.` `If the other field is nil, abort with "Invalid redefine.
-I can't find the '" then the field's redefinition target name then "' field." and the field's locus; exit.`
+`If the field's redefinition target name is blank, repeat.` `Find another field given the field's redefinition target name and the type's fields.` `If the other field is nil, abort with "_Invalid redefine.
+I can't find the '_" then the field's redefinition target name then "_' field._" and the field's locus; exit.`
 `Put the other field's offset into the field's offset.` `Repeat.`